mmoayyed/mmoayyed.github.io/_posts/2020-02-16-cas6-kubernetes.md

 ---
 layout:     post
 title:      Apereo CAS - Kubernetes Deployments
-summary:    Playing around with Kubernetes, Minikube, and friends to demonstrate ideas on how Apereo CAS might be deployed in a containerized and orchestrated fashion.
+summary:    Playing around with Kubernetes, Minikube, and friends to show how Apereo CAS can be deployed in a containerized and orchestrated fashion.
 tags:       ["CAS 6.2.x", "Kubernetes", "Docker"]
 ---